ACA CENTRAL:

 You can find explanations of these terms here.

-ALEs therefore need to know which employees qualify as FULL-TIME EMPLOYEES.
+ALEs therefore need to know which employees qualify as having FULL-TIME EMPLOYEE status.

 - NOTE: FULL-TIME EQUIVALENT [FTE] employee measures are not relevant here — only actual full-time employee status.
-Full-time equivalency is only used to determine an employer’s ALE STATUS.
+Full-time equivalency is only used to determine ALE STATUS.

 FULL-TIME EMPLOYEE DEFINITION: